 Finkelstein Research Group

-Our group currently contains four research associates/postdoctoral fellows, and three graduate students.
-We also work with 10-15 undergraduates through our Vertically Integrated Project group, shown below.
+Our group currently contains three postdoctoral fellows, and five graduate students.
+We also work with ~15 undergraduates through our Galaxy Evolution Vertically Integrated Project group, where students work on a sustained research project over five semesters.
+Please visit our website to learn more!

 Dr. Seiji Fujimoto